Student Organizations-Lincoln Campus

 The Durham Ambassador program is an organization that travels to local and regional high schools in Nebraska promoting engineering, construction and the educational opportunities made available by The Durham School.
 Ambassador representatives present high school students with information about the engineering and construction programs available at the university and stress the importance of a math and science education.

 Contact: Rosemary Edzie

 Mechanical Electrical Specialty Contractors (MESC)

 This student organization, which is the first of its kind in the United States, was developed during the fall semester of 1997.
 It receives support from three parent professional societies: The American Society of Heating Refrigerating and Air Conditioning Engineers (ASHRAE); Mechanical Contractors Association (MCA); and National Electrical Contractors Association (NECA).
 Students participate in field trips, national conferences and innovative projects.
 The students developed the first HVAC working laboratory in the nation.
-Other universities have since used our ideal to develop their own laboratories Membership is open to students from any major.
+Other universities have since used our idea to develop their own laboratories.
+Membership to MESC is open to students from any major.